-Despite existing somewhat on the fringe at the time of publication, Kirby’s Fourth World has become a linchpin of the DC Universe, with Darkseid now the first foe of the Justice League as of their latest reboot, and the presumed primary 'big bad' of the DC movie universe.
+Despite existing somewhat on the fringe at the time of publication, Kirby’s Fourth World has become a linchpin of the DC Universe, with Darkseid now the first foe of the Justice League for the "New 52", and the presumed primary 'big bad' of the DC movie universe.

 THE FANTASTIC FOUR11 of 12Of all Jack Kirby’s creations, none are as palpably groundbreaking, as diversely ingenious, or as electrically innovative as the Fantastic Four.
 Created by Kirby and Stan Lee as a response to the success of the Justice League, the Fantastic Four took DC’s Silver Age superhero aesthetic and pushed it to new heights, bringing a humanity to the page that superheroes had never possessed.